Home

 Per Serving: 435 Calories; 18g Fat (33.6% calories from fat); 10g Protein; 68g Carbohydrate; 9g Dietary Fiber; trace Cholesterol; 445mg Sodium

-Vegan Sweet and Sour Tempeh
+Sweet and Sour Tempeh

 Sweet yet sour.
-A lip smackin' good vegan entree.
+A lip smackin' good entree.
 From Dorothy Bates' The Tempeh Cookbook.
 Serve atop a cooked grain such as brown rice or quinoa.

 • 8 ounces tempeh, cut into thin 1" squares

-• 1 cup vegetable stock
+• 1 cup + 1/4 cup vegetable stock (divided)

 • 1 (15-oz.) can pineapple tidbits, drain, reserving liquid